 Seattle is a major metropolitan area with various transportation options available, with buses being the most notable.

 The Sound Transit, particularly the Link Light Rail, is a popular option for getting around the city (and my personal favorite way to get around).
-Two lines connect downtown Seattle to several surrounding neighborhoods and the Seattle-Tacoma International Airport.
+Two lines connect downtown Seattle to several surrounding neighborhoods and the Seattle-Tacoma International Airport, and you can find an in-depth guide on going from the Seattle airport to downtown Seattle.

 According to the Seattle Times, the Link Light Rail is the region’s fastest-growing form of public transportation, and this is a big advantage when looking at Seattle vs. Portland.
 There are many ways to get around Seattle without a car, which is one reason I love the city.